Somerset-SIDeR-Programme/YDH-Obfuscator-Service/README.md

 ### To install as a service:
 1. Navigate to the repo
+2. Run `npm install` to install dependencies (if not done so in testing)
-2. Run `npm run install-windows-service` as administrator
+3. Run `npm run install-windows-service` as administrator
-3. A prompt will appear asking for confirmation of installation type `y` and hit enter
+4. A prompt will appear asking for confirmation of installation type `y` and hit enter
-4. The service should now be visible in Services
+5. The service should now be visible in Services

 <img src="https://raw.githubusercontent.com/Somerset-SIDeR-Programme/YDH-Obfuscator-Service/master/SIDeR-Windows-Service.png" width="800">